Landscape & Soil Defects in Construction

 If a contractor cuts corners and your property is negatively affected, they can and should be held responsible.
 You should not have to suffer because of someone else's error.
 Because there is limited time to act after construction has been completed, if you notice a defect in your landscaping or soil, it is important to seek the legal expertise of our firm.
 If faulty materials were used during construction, you may be entitled to a claim.
 You do not want to be the one who ends up having to pay hundreds of thousands of dollars to have your home or business rebuilt after construction defects.
 At Arnold & Itkin, we can investigate your case and fight to see you do not have to pay a penny you are not responsible for.

-If you or someone you know is experiencing construction defects, contact our business litigation lawyers today.
-We can be reached at (888) 493-1629.
+If you or someone you know is dealing with defective landscaping or soil problems, contact our construction defect lawyers at (888) 493-1629.